 Open worlds build characters through exploration and optional encounters.
 Linear titles shape them through deliberate scenes and dialogue trees.
 Neither is objectively superior (despite heated Reddit threads).
 The difference lies in design philosophy—one prioritizes freedom, the other FOCUS.
 For deeper mechanical context, see the understanding core game mechanics guide.

 Building the Sandbox: engines power maps using procedural generation, dynamic asset streaming (loading only what players see), and AI behavior trees.
-If you’re experimenting in Unity or Unreal, start by:
+If you’re experimenting in Unity or Unreal, here’s where to start: grab a noise function library for terrain sculpting.
+Build out your spawn logic next, decide what triggers when, where, and why.
+Then tackle streaming; load chunks around the player, unload what’s behind them.
+AI behavior trees come after.
+They’re the nervous system.
+Get those right, and your world breathes.

 - Enabling level streaming volumes